Data and Documentation

 There are interviews with both mothers and fathers at the child’s birth and again when children are ages one, three, five, and nine.
 The parent interviews collect information on attitudes, relationships, parenting behavior, demographic characteristics, health (mental and physical), economic and employment status, neighborhood characteristics, and program participation.
 At Year 15, the primary caregiver (PCG) interview covers this material along with other measures previously collected in the PCG surveys.
 Additional components include home visits, teacher surveys, and saliva samples.

-See the questionnaires at each wave or the questionnaire maps for more details on the topics covered in the interviews.
+See the questionnaires at each wave or the Metadata Explorer for more details on the topics covered in the interviews.
 Many measures overlap with those used in other large-scale studies such as the Infant Health and Development Program (IHDP), Early Head Start, the Teenage Parent Demonstration, and the Early Childhood Longitudinal Study—Birth Cohort 2000 (ECLS-B).
-See the scales documentation for more details on established measures.
+See the scales documentation at the end of each wave's User Guide for more details on established measures.

 Here are the study components by wave.